Learning Geometry and Topology via Multi-Chart Flows: DISCUSSION

-Multi-chart flows are more technically involved and can be difficult to train especially for manifolds with high curvature.
+\paragraph{Limitations.} Multi-chart flows are more technically involved and can be difficult to train especially for manifolds with high curvature.
 Similarly, computing geodesics becomes more challenging as curvature increases.
 However, our proposed methodology is, in principle, generic as more advanced flow models can be easily incorporated to improve the performance.

-\paragraph{Conclusion.} Single-chart flows are fundamentally incapable to respect complex geometric structures.
+\paragraph{Conclusion.} Single-chart flows are fundamentally incapable of respecting complex geometric structures.
 In contrast, we showed that this is possible when using multi-chart flows which can capture the geometry and topology of the underlying space while learning the distribution.
-In addition, we provided specifically designed numerical methods to approximate geometric quantities, such as geodesics, on the learned manifolds.
+In addition, we provided specifically designed numerical methods to approximate geometric quantities, such as geodesics, on the learned manifolds induced by the flows that may not perfectly align.
 Overall, our work enables computational differential geometry on data manifolds with non-trivial topology.